razorcd/razorcd.github.io/_posts/2022-01-15-target_encoding_in_machine_learning.md

 <br/>

+**Example 3:**

-3. Target encoding works by reducing the number of variations of a field (`restaurantId`) and grouping fields that have a value in common (`mean_bill`).
+Target encoding works by reducing the number of variations of a field (`restaurantId`) and grouping fields that have a value in common (`mean_bill`).
 This means that the ML model will have less information in the training data.
 It will loose the uniqueness of `restaurantId` and would result in duplicated encoded values.
 This can be noticed when multiple restaurants have the same `mean_bill`.

 Here is an example.
 We are adding a new row with `restaurantId = 1004` that has `menu_items = 1` and encoded `mean_bill = 30.0`, same as restaurant `1001` on row #2.
 Except that row #2 has `bill = 10` as Y and row #5 has `bill = 30` as Y.